FAQs Clinical Placements and COVID-19

 Education Providers are asked to consider how they may assist hospitals to facilitate student placements, particularly if supervision concerns or time of placements are raised.

-It may be possible to facilitate students in alternative clinical placement settings.
-Where appropriate and necessary, LHD/SNs are encouraged to identify any alternative placement arrangements in consultation with University and Registered Training Organisation (RTO) partners.
+It may be possible to facilitate students in alternative placement settings.
+Where appropriate and necessary, the relevant NSW Health service is encouraged to identify any alternative placement arrangements in consultation with Education Provider partners.

-No. It is not mandatory for students to complete the PPE module before attending a placement however students are strongly encouraged to complete it.
+No. It is not mandatory for students to complete the PPE modules before attending a placement however students are strongly encouraged to complete them.

-Students can access the module (PPE training videos) via the HETI Moodle system (different to My Health Learning) or the Clinical Excellence Commission website (CEC).
+Students can access the modules (PPE training videos) via the HETI Moodle system (different to My Health Learning) or the Clinical Excellence Commission website (CEC).
 There are other good resources for students regarding Personal Protective Equipment on the CEC site.
 The modules are not available to students on the My Health Learning system.

 Yes.
 Under a temporary Regulation for the COVID-19 emergency under section 17 of the Electronic Transactions Act 2000 (NSW), the categories of people authorised to witness NSW statutory declarations have been expanded to include those who may witness Commonwealth statutory declarations.
 For further information on who can witness a statutory declaration, see the Federal Government Guidelines.

-In addition, the Regulation provides that NSW statutory declarations can temporarily be witnessed by video conferencing technology (eg Skype, WhatsApp, FaceTime, Zoom).
+In addition, the Regulation provides that NSW statutory declarations can temporarily be witnessed by video conferencing technology (eg Skype, WhatsApp, FaceTime, and Zoom).
 The witness must still see a person signing the document in real time and endorse the document by specifying how the document was witnessed and that the document was witnessed in accordance with section 14G of the Electronic Transactions Act 2000 (NSW).
 For further details on these temporary requirements and their application, please see Part 2B of the Act.
-The temporary Regulation will expire on 26 September 2020, unless changed by further regulation or resolution of Parliament.
+The temporary Regulation will expire on 31 December 2021, unless changed by further regulation or resolution of Parliament.